-By now, most of us are cleaning and disinfecting our homes regularly to make sure they’re free of coronavirus germs - but what about washing your clothes?
+Granted, the coronavirus pandemic is slowly easing in the UK, but that doesn't mean we should become slapdash with our cleaning approach.
+You've probably nailed cleaning and disinfecting your homes regularly to make sure they’re free of coronavirus germs - but what about washing your clothes?
 It may be one of the last things you’re thinking of, but what you’re wearing can easily pick up germs too - so how often should you wash, and will your regular laundry products do the trick?
 Here’s everything you need to know.

 How often should you wash your clothes during the coronavirus crisis?